albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 ## 🚀 **How To Use**
 For a tutorial on how to use OpCore-Simplify, please go to https://lzhoang2801-github-io.translate.goog/gathering-files/opencore-efi?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp .

-## 🤝 **Contributing**
+## 🤝 **Contributing and finding vulnerabilities**

-Contributions are **highly appreciated**!
-If you have ideas to improve this project, feel free to fork the repo and create a pull request, or open an issue with the "enhancement" tag.
+If you have any ideas on how to improve this project or you have found vulnerabilities, don't hesitate to open an issue, fork this project and/or send a pull request.

-Don't forget to ⭐ star the project!
-Thank you for your support! 🌟

 ## 📜 **License**